mad-lab-fau/mad-gui/docs/plugin_importer.rst

    <iframe width="560" height="315" align="middle" src="https://www.youtube.com/embed/akxcuFOesC8?start=9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
    </p>

-You will have to create a plugin, an importer, which inherits from our `BaseImporter <https://mad-gui.readthedocs.io/en/latest/modules/generated/plugins/mad_gui.plugins.BaseImporter.html>`_.
-If you perform the steps below, your importer will be included into the GUI as shown in `this GIF <_static/gifs/importer.gif>`_
-(no need to get everything from the GIF, details are in the list below).

 Create a file that will include your custom importer
 ####################################################